Unachieved/Projects/README.md

 Information regarding how to run each project is found inside its corresponding folder.

-n.b.
-It is currently a work in progress and the more projects will be uploaded once properly documented

 #### **Table of Contents**

 ##### **Solo Projects**